 DEFERRED FOR FURTHER DISCUSSION AS TO ANY MISSING ISSUES THAT MAY NEED TO BE ADDRESSED IF THE QUESTION IS DELETED:

 [Original Question 2] How can TMCH services be much more transparent in terms of what is offered pursuant to ICANN contracts and policies and what services Deloitte and IBM provide to registries via private contract?
 Correspondingly, how can the Working Group and the public better understand what services Deloitte and IBM are offering to registries via private contract, e.g., private protections using the Trademark Clearinghouse database and special webinars about these private services?
 What changes might provide a clearer line?

+ORIGINAL QUESTIONS THAT THE SUB TEAM AGREED TO DELETE BUT THAT ARE BEING ARCHIVED FOR WORKING GROUP INFORMATION

+Given the decision that ICANN should not provide a Globally Protected Marks List as a mandatory RPM, should the offering of Protected Marks List services (e.g. blocking services) be viewed as inconsistent with that decision, or as an expected and beneficial marketplace supplement?
+What options for the WG might exist and how might they be pursued?